Mountain biking in the Eastern Highlands during the first snow.

 When I passed one of the chairlifts, I noticed bike tracks starting there.
-Since the lift wasn't open for the public, it meant that these riders were either employees of the ski centre, or locals who knew them.
+Since the lift wasn't open to the public, it meant that these riders were either employees of the ski centre or locals who knew them.
 "Fantastic, they must've known a good way down," I thought, and turned to follow the tracks.
 Unfortunately, navigating by white traces on a white background, I lost them almost immediately.
-And before I knew, the already steep slope was only getting steeper and steeper.
+And before I knew it, the already steep slope was only getting steeper and steeper.
 "Ooooh, this was not the best decision," I sighed while gaining speed.
 "At least, the cold will keep the brakes from fading."
 Thankfully, it went all right.
 A bit of balancing later, the severity of the gradient declined, so I was able to stop and take a breath.
 While at it, I also took a picture.

 From this point, it was a piece of cake, and I was back at the car park in no time.
 With a big grin, I looked back at the mountain I just came from, put my bike into the car, and headed for the resort's cafe.
 They had great soup for under four quid, thumbs up!
-Warmed, refueled, and happy, I set off back home.
+Warmed, refuelled, and happy, I set off back home.

 If you enjoyed this article, you might like my other posts about the Scottish Highlands, like: